Updated: Sep 22

 If your puppy has ever lived somewhere that had a doggy door where he could go outside at will, he may not have started to develop bladder control, because he doesn’t have to.
 Be cautious in using them in your own home that you don’t skip potty training and just rely on the door.
 There may be a day with really bad weather where you want to keep it closed and your pup may have an accident.
 Always supervise puppies outside to make sure they don’t get into trouble, escape, or worse get stolen from your yard.

-Even if you have never done any of incorrect but common things mentioned in the article with your puppy, the person your puppy lived with previously may have done them, and you inherited the problem.
+Even if you have never done any of the incorrect but common things mentioned in the article with your puppy, the person your puppy lived with previously may have done them, and you inherited the problem.
 Puppy mill dogs notoriously have accidents in their crates because they were never provided an opportunity to keep their sleeping/eating area clean.
 Dogs who spent extended time in a shelter also often have issues since they may not have been able to signal anyone to take them out and learned to go potty in the run.
 Start from scratch with these dogs as if they are a very young puppy.

 More great tips from a vet here: http://veterinarymedicine.dvm360.com/canine-housetraining-challenges